jkeohan/rctr-8-2-21/homework/w03/shoppingCart_with_input.md

 #### MyShoppingCart Component

 - Render the list of products in your shopping cart
-- When an item is clicked the value will be lifted to App
+- When an item is clicked the index of that item in the array will be lifted to App
-- App will remove the item from state and pass down the new data set to MyShoppingCart
+- App will remove the item from the array based on its index and update state